Model task Submit one portfolio

-No browsing, tools, live retrieval, or intentional use of facts after the research cutoff.
+No browsing, tools, live retrieval, or extra market data during the model call.

 Allowed